-The Knights were picked to finish last in the NEC in the preseason poll.
+Fairleigh Dickinson was picked to finish last in the NEC in the preseason poll.
 Clearly, they don't care what everyone else thinks.
-Senior guard Sidney Sanders Jr. does everything for Fairleigh Dickinson; he leads them in scoring (19.2ppg), assists (5.8apg), and steals (2.1spg).
+Senior guard Sidney Sanders Jr. does everything for FDU; he leads them in scoring (19.2ppg), assists (5.8apg), and steals (2.1spg).
 If the Knights finish strong, he'll have a chance to be the NEC Player of the Year.
 They still have to play Wagner twice, Bryant once more, and Robert Morris before conference play ends.
 Only time will tell if this team is for real, or just a one-man band.

 This Week: 1/30 at Mount St. Mary's, 2/1 at St. Francis (PA)